 We plan and build these days around the idea of transferable and memorable knowledge, to ensure our teaching of the curriculum inspires children with the ultimate goal that ‘children know more and are able do more’.

-Have a look at the event days that have taken place in our school so far in 2019/20.
+Have a look at the event days that have taken place in our school.

 No Pens Wednesday